jordyamc/MaterialChipsInput/README.md

-## This is Forked version withh all dependancies Up To Dated.
+## This is Forked version with all dependencies Up To Dated.

-# MaterialChipsInput
+# MaterialChipsInput with AndroidX support

 Implementation of Material Design [Chips](https://material.io/guidelines/components/chips.html) component for Android.
 The library provides two views : [`ChipsInput`](#chipsinput) and [`ChipView`](#chipview).